kyawlinthu123/libary-management-app/README.md

 # Library Management App

-This is a project from an online course I singed up.
-Project is actually like 40-505 followed along but I actually understood React.js concepts really well and also modified or rather, improvised the codes a few times here and there.
+This is a project from an online course I signed up.
+Honestly, project is actually like 40-50% followed along in the sense of coding the same way but I actually understood React.js concepts really well and amodified or rather, improvised the codes a few times here and there when I'm trying out the new concepts myself.

 Welcome to the Library Management App, a web application designed to help you store and manage your book collection with ease.